 The colon must be completely emptied of stool for the procedure.
-In general, this involves bowel cleansing, prior to the colonoscopy.
+In general, this involves bowel cleansing, prior to the screening colonoscopy.
 You will be given instructions on the bowel preparation.

 Bowel preparation can involve taking a liquid called PEG or laxatives followed by water to clean out the bowel.

-If you are unable to complete the preparation, it may be not be possible to perform the colonoscopy and the procedure will be postponed.
+If you are unable to complete the preparation, it may not be possible to perform the colonoscopy and the procedure will be postponed.

 Most medications are safe to continue before the procedure.
 Please inform your doctor before the examination, especially if you are taking any blood thinners warfarin, aspirin or diabetes medication.

 After the procedure, some recovery time is usually allowed to let the sedative wear off.
 Outpatient recovery time can take an estimate of 30–60 minutes.
-Patient is allowed to take a light meal before discharge.
+The patient is allowed to take a light meal before discharge.
 A common after effect from the procedure is a bout of flatulence and occasionally minor wind discomfort caused by air insufflation into the colon during the procedure.